Partial VOROS: A Cost-aware Performance Metric for Binary Classifiers with Precision and Capacity Constraints: INTRODUCTION

 When a classifier of binary events is deployed in a high-stakes application, it must respect important operational constraints.
 First, context-specific costs mean that false positive predictions usually have different consequences than false negatives in a given task.
 Developing and evaluating classifiers in a cost-aware way is key to deployment success~\citep{provost1997analysis,drummond2000explicitly}.
 Second, stakeholders may specify viable ranges for certain performance metrics for the system to be beneficial.
 Finally, stakeholders may have capacity constraints, in terms of the overall number of positive predictions or negative predictions they can handle smoothly when deployed.

 In this work, our goal is to develop a performance metric that can effectively rank classifiers when costs, performance constraints, and capacity constraints all matter.
 Previous work has suggested many metrics and visuals for evaluating binary classifiers, surveyed later in Sec.~\ref{sec:related_work}.
 We take as a starting point a cost-aware analysis of the receiver-operating-characteristic (ROC) curve.
 Recent work by \citet{ratigan2024voros} lifts the classic 2D ROC curve into a 3D surface where the third axis defines the cost.
 They proposed a performance metric, the volume over the ROC surface or \emph{VOROS}, that can identify when a binary classifier outperforms another given a task-specific range of estimated costs.
-Our work here extends this analysis to incorporate constraints on precision and capacity, which are critical in many applications. \thefootnote
+Our work here extends this analysis to incorporate constraints on precision and capacity, which are critical in many applications such as fraud detection, credit scoring, and early warning systems. \thefootnote

 As a motivating task of interest, consider the evaluation of alert systems for monitoring the health of hospitalized patients.
-In such systems, a classifier must take in recent data about a patient's health and determine whether or not to alarm.
-Each alarm indicates the patient's health may be deteriorating and signals that doctors or nurses should check on that patient soon.
-An ever-increasing body of literature has made progress on alert systems developed via machine learning~\citep{abellaalvarezICUWallsProject2013,hylandEarlyPredictionCirculatory2020,sendakRealWorldIntegrationSepsis2020,muralitharanMachineLearningBased2021,edelsonEarlyWarningScores2024}.
+Here, a classifier must take in recent data about a patient's health and determine whether or not to alarm.
+An alarm indicates the patient's health may be deteriorating, so doctors or nurses should check on that patient soon.
+An ever-increasing body of literature has developed such systems via machine learning~\citep{abellaalvarezICUWallsProject2013,hylandEarlyPredictionCirculatory2020,sendakRealWorldIntegrationSepsis2020,muralitharanMachineLearningBased2021,edelsonEarlyWarningScores2024}.
 Careful evaluation of such systems is critical to ensure they balance tradeoffs appropriately and provide a net benefit to the patient population and the hospital.

 Hospital-based alert systems naturally have the three aforementioned operational constraints: